LonamiWebs/Lonabot/README.md

 implement it again on any other programming language, such as C#, Java, etcetera.

 ### How can I run it?
-1. Make sure you have a Python interpreter (preferrably 3.x compatible).
+1. Make sure you have a Python interpreter (preferably 3.x compatible).
-2. Create a file named `TOKEN` under `/src`.
+2. Create a file named `TG.token` under `/Tokens`.
 Inside, paste your own bot's token (if you don't have a bot token, or even a bot, you may want to have a look at [this](https://core.telegram.org/bots#3-how-do-i-create-a-bot)).
-3. Run `python main.py`.
+3. Run `python3 main.py`.
 Done!

 ### How can I add more actions or modules?
 1. Head into `/src/actions/custom`, and keep `template.py` on your clipboard.